 The 12V power connector mainly supplies power to the CPU.
 If the 12V power connector is not connected, the computer will not start.

-To meet expansion requirements, it is recommended that a power supply that can withstand high power consumption be used (500W or greater).
-If a power supply is used that does not provide the required power, the result can lead to an unstable or unbootable system.
+To meet expansion requirements, it is recommended that a power supply that can withstand high required power, the result can lead to an unstable or unbootable system.